Rootes Group: Rootes' successors

-Chrysler (1967–78)
+Chrysler (1967–1978)

-In June 1964 Rootes Motors announced Chrysler Corporation would take a 30 per cent interest in their ordinary capital offering current shareholders double the market price and a 50 per cent share in the non-voting preference capital for almost three times market price.
+In June 1964 Rootes Motors announced Chrysler would take a 30 per cent interest in their ordinary capital offering current shareholders double the market price and a 50 per cent share in the non-voting preference capital for almost three times market price.
 The purchase would leave control in British hands.
-On completion Rootes family holdings would still exceed those of Chrysler Corporation.
+On completion Rootes family holdings would still exceed those of Chrysler.
 The purchase was completed in October 1964.
 During 1966 the holdings were increased to 45 per cent of the ordinary shares and 65 per cent of the non-voting shares and in January 1967 holdings were increased to about two-thirds of Rootes Motors capital.
-The new name for Rootes Motors Limited – Chrysler UK Limited took effect at midnight 30 June 1970.
+It was renamed Chrysler UK on 30 June 1970.

 It has been suggested that the demise of Rootes began with losses due to industrial relations problems at their BLSP plant in London, with knock-on problems down the supply chain.
-By the mid-1960s, Rootes was progressively taken over by the Chrysler Corporation of the United States, following huge losses amid the commercial failure of the troubled Imp.
+By the mid-1960s, Rootes was progressively taken over by Chrysler of the United States, following huge losses amid the commercial failure of the troubled Imp.
 The company's financial year ran to 31 July, and in the year ended 31 July 1967 Rootes was able to report a pre-tax profit of just £3.8 million.
 It was the first reported profit since 1964 and compared with a pretax loss of £10.7 million in the year ending in 1966.
 Lack of funds for new model investment was a striking feature of the company's final decade.

-Chrysler was also keen to take control of the struggling firm as it wished to have its own wholly independent European subsidiaries like archrivals Ford and GM.
+Chrysler was also keen to take control of the struggling firm as it wished to have its own wholly independent European subsidiaries like archrivals Ford and General Motors.
 Chrysler took over Simca of France and Barreiros of Spain at the same time, merging it with Rootes to create Chrysler Europe.
-In 1970, the Rootes name was replaced by "Chrysler United Kingdom" (correspondingly the French arm Simca was renamed "Chrysler France" at the same time), and subsequently disappeared from the public sphere.
+In 1970, the Rootes name was replaced by Chrysler United Kingdom (correspondingly the French arm Simca was renamed Chrysler France at the same time), and subsequently disappeared from the public sphere.
 The various Rootes marques were progressively phased out during the 1970s.
 Only Hillman was left by 1977, when it, too, was shelved in favour of the Chrysler name.
 The Commer name was also phased out in the 1970s; the van and truck models mostly assuming the Dodge nameplate by 1976.